Pi-Hole Review

 have your IT provider set it up as well.
 Figuring out what to whitelist can sometimes be

 challenging.
 (Google searches will help with this task.)
-I have Pi-hole running in my home lab
+I have Pi-Hole running in my home lab

 and it has significantly reduced unwanted internet traffic while increasing security and